Find Affordable College Courses

 58 Yearly Graduations

 University of California - Los Angeles comes in at #16 on our list of the most popular colleges offering master's degrees in engineering.
 Roughly 44,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 58 people received their master's degree in engineering from UCLA.
-Of these students, 19% were women and 52% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 58 people received their master's degree in engineering from UCLA.
+Around 49% of these students were from an underrepresented racial-ethnic group, and 26% were women.
+Those who complete their master's degree in engineering at University of California - Los Angeles make a median salary of 102,396.

 #17